Did you know that rejection actually hurts, as in physical pain?

 - Create a workplace culture where asking for help is encouraged.

-According to the authors of a 2021 paper on the benefits of being helpful, there are 2 potential benefits to lending a helping hand to your fellow team members:
+According to the authors of a 2021 paper on the benefits of being helpful, there are two potential benefits to lending a helping hand to your fellow team members:

 Let’s say Nick saw Eve helping her coworker finish their assignment.
-Going forward, should Eve ask for help, Nick might be more inclined to step in because he perceives her as selfless.
+Going forward, Nick might be more inclined to help Eve because he perceives her as selfless.

-So, if you’re helping others, you can expect the help to be reciprocated.
+So, if you continually help others, you can expect to get help in return.

-Moreover, being helpful to others may allow you to feel more deserving of their help and, therefore, be more willing to ask for it.
+Moreover, being helpful to others may make you feel more deserving of their help and, therefore, more willing to ask for it.

-You can make the process even easier by making sure you know exactly what kind of help you need.
+Still, you can make the process even easier by understanding precisely what kind of help you need.

-Only when you formulate your need clearly can you be certain who you need to ask for help and what exactly you need them to do.
+To be sure who you need to ask for help and what exactly you need them to do, try to formulate your needs first.

-So, think hard about your problem and articulate your request for help well.
+So, think about your problem and write down:

 One of the experts we’ve contacted on this matter, HR Specialist Faye Casement, agrees with this approach: